 God asks us to preach the whole counsel of God.
 Our congregations ask us to be interesting and creative.
 How can we do both?
-By recognizing that God inspired the words as well as the genres of Scripture, and allowing both to influence our sermons.
+By recognizing that God inspired the words AND the genres of Scripture, and allowing both the words and the genre to influence our sermons.

 - Clyde Fant, Preaching For Today (New York: Harper & Row, 1975), 110.